unional/async-fp/README.md

 yarn add async-fp
 ```

-## Context
+## createContext

 It is common to pass in a context object containing dependencies used by the function.
 In some cases, the dependencies needs to be loaded asynchronously.
+For example,

 - code is imported and loaded dynamically
 - some async work needs to be done before the dependency is available